Hurricane Preparedness - Sanitation Service Tips

 • Do not forget to separate your recyclable items from your regular garbage.

-• Stay tuned to local television, radio stations or the city website for updates regarding City of North Miami operations.
+• Stay tuned to local television, radio stations, or the city website for updates regarding City of North Miami operations.

 After a Storm